 Yet there’s lots more to food and drink in Mexico than hot spices and cool Mojitos.
 You’ll find that some of the country’s top resorts boast a flair for the culinary arts far beyond just local flavours, although there’s plenty of authenticity too.

-Here are a few of our recommended resorts when you want an All Inclusive Mexican break with restaurant menus that may well surprise you.
+Here are a few of our recommended resorts when you want an All Inclusive Mexican break with restaurant menus that may well surprise you, why not check out our all inclusive page for all inclusive holiday deals.

 Royal Decameron Complex, Nuevo Vallarta